xkvasn14/xkvasn14/README.md

 ### 📧 Get in Touch

 For collaborations, questions, or just to say hi, feel free to email me at xkvasn14@vutbr.cz.
-Connect with me on GitHub [here](https://linkedin.com/in/jaroslavkvasnicka1997)!
+Connect with me on LinkedIn 🔗 [here](https://linkedin.com/in/jaroslavkvasnicka1997)!

 Let's code together and make a difference in the tech world! 🚀